pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-tls.md

 You can deploy your Pachyderm cluster with Transport Layer Security (TLS) enabled to secure internet browser connections and transactions through data encryption by means of a trusted certificate and a private key.

+if you want to use lets encrypt, an easy way is to use cert manager, here’s a link to their docs, and then you’ll just need to put those annotations on the proxy service (or ingress, etc)

 Before enabling TLS, we recommend to install [Cert-Manager](https://cert-manager.io/docs/installation/){target=_blank} on your cluster.
 Cert-Manager simplifies the process of obtaining (No Certificate Signing Requests needed), renewing, and using certificates.
 In particular, you will use cert-manager to: